elementary-Inc/blog/_posts/2019-05-17-the-need-for-a-freedesktop-dark-style-preference.md

 ### Developer Opt In

 Apps can’t be expected to just work when swapping out their underlying styling.
-Developers must opt their apps in, as we see on macOS, Android, Windows, and in web standards.
+Developers must opt their apps in, as we see on macOS, Android, Windows, iOS, and in web standards.

 Toolkits should not force this on apps by default, but allow them to know the user is requesting an OS-wide dark style and adapt their UI as they see fit.
 This can include the app actively opting into the toolkit’s dark variant, but developers might also choose to tweak their custom styling, switch out visual assets, desaturate certain colors, or make other changes in response to the user preference.